igearfs/MirthConnectMicrosoftCalendar/README.md

 ✅ **Creates, Updates, and Deletes Calendar Events** in **Microsoft Outlook**
 ✅ **Finds Events using Transaction ID (`SCH-1`)** stored in `categories[]`
 ✅ **Stores Configuration in the Mirth Connect Configuration Map**
+✅ **All calls should be using the prefix: https://graph.microsoft.com

 ---